CallmeNavin/callmenavin.github.io/README.md

 Problem: Allocate capital across expansion vs optimization

-Tools: Python · Machine Learning · Power BI
+Tools: Python · Power BI

 Outcome: Site decision framework + ROI prediction

 → [Explore](https://github.com/CallmeNavin/P6_Retail-Expansion-Decision-Analytics)

+## About Me

+I work at the intersection of data, manufacturing and decision-making.
+My focus is not building perfect models, but is reducing uncertainty enough for teams to act.